cplessis/ASVmaker/README.md

 # File path to the forward primer FASTA file.
 ```

 The primer FASTA file must have only one sequence.
 With a description and a sequence.
 You need one FASTA file per primer.

-### Optionals parameters

-##### Filtration

 ----